agents-cc/browser-agent-extension/README.md

 An open-source Chrome extension that enables AI agents to control your browser through the Model Context Protocol (MCP).

+> Inspired by [Antigravity Browser Extension](https://chromewebstore.google.com/detail/antigravity-browser-exten/eeijfnjmjelapkebgockoeaadonbchdd) by Google - a fantastic tool for browser automation.
+This project is an open-source alternative that works with any MCP-compatible AI agent (Claude Code, Cursor, Gemini CLI, and more).

+> **Note:** The extension has been submitted to Chrome Web Store and is pending review.
+Before approval, you can build it yourself and load it via Developer Mode.

 ## Overview

 Browser Agent Extension bridges AI assistants (Claude Code, Cursor, Gemini CLI, etc.) with your Chrome browser, enabling automated web interactions like navigation, clicking, typing, screenshots, and more.